EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

     The job status does not display whether a job that is 'Completed' did so with success or failure.
 Whether a job succeeded or failed can be seen in the job details for the job which can be seen via the [Active Jobs](apps/active-jobs.md) app.

+#### Open File Manager to job context directory

 Click the 'Session ID' link to open the File Manager, pointing at the job context directory for the job on the Open OnDemand host.

 !!!
 Note

     When using a back-end where your home directory is not mounted across both the Open OnDemand host and the back-end, then, if your job creates files on the back-end, you will have to log into the back-end to view your files.

+#### Open SSH session to host on which job is running

 For 'Running' jobs, click the 'Host' link to open an SSH session with the host on which the job is running.

+#### Cancel a job

-Click 'Cancel' to cancel a running job.
+Click 'Cancel' on a job card to cancel a running job.

+#### Relaunch a job

-Click 'Relaunch job' (circling arrows icon) to relaunches the job, a new session ID will be created.
+Click 'Relaunch job' (circling arrows icon) on a job card to relaunch the job.
+A new session ID, and new set of job files, will be created.

+#### Delete a job card

-Click 'Delete' to delete the job card.
+Click 'Delete' on a job card to delete the job card.

 ### Active Jobs app